Logo

 In addition, a private pay patient may receive a higher level of service, e.g., a private room.
 These factors should be considered when advising clients how to reduce excess resources.
 Once a patient has been admitted to a Medi-Cal certified facility, s/he cannot be transferred or evicted simply because of a change from private pay to Medi-Cal payment status.
 Thus, unless a client can pay privately for an indefinite period of time, s/he should be advised to seek out a Medi-Cal certified nursing home.

 Please be advised that the information on this site is not meant to be construed as legal advice.
-If you need legal advice, or for more information about Long-Term Care Planning, please contact our office at (562) 526-6941 for a FREE 30-minute consultation!
+If you need legal advice, or for more information about Long-Term Care Planning, please contact our office at (562) 526-6941 for a 30-minute consultation!

 A Proud Member of